-Thyroid cancer is estimated to be the 7th most common type of cancer among females and 14th most common cancer among males.
-In India, the incidence rates of thyroid cancer in females is 1%–5% and in males is 2%.
+Thyroid cancer is estimated to be the 7th most common type of cancer among females and the 14th most common cancer among males.
+In India, the incidence rate of thyroid cancer in females is 1%–5%, and in males is 2%.

-Thyroid is a small, butterfly-shaped gland located in lower front of the neck, just below the Adam’s apple.
-The thyroid gland controls the body’s metabolism by releasing hormones that regulate several functions in the body, such as utilising energy, producing heat, consuming oxygen, regulating heart rate, blood pressure, etc.
+The thyroid is a small, butterfly-shaped gland located in the lower front of the neck, just below Adam’s apple.
+The thyroid gland controls the body’s metabolism by releasing hormones that regulate several functions in the body, such as utilizing energy, producing heat, consuming oxygen, regulating heart rate, blood pressure, etc.

 There are various types of thyroid cancers; some are aggressive, while some grow very slowly.
 However, most can be cured with treatment.